Search

 1 cylinder of Anhydrous Ammonia (capacity 40 L)

-STEP 1 – Check Schedule 1 of the TDG Regulations for each material.
-Note that diisopropyl ketone is not listed directly in Schedule 1.
-When a dangerous good is not listed in Schedule 1 then obtain the classification by:
+STEP 1 – Check Schedules 1 and 3 of the TDG Regulations for each material.
+Schedule 3 is checked for a dangerous good’s name when not listed in Schedule 1.
+Note that diisopropyl ketone is not listed directly in Schedule 1 or 3.
+When a dangerous good is not listed in Schedules 1 or 3 then obtain the classification as follows:

-• checking the SDS for the dangerous good,
+• check the SDS for the dangerous good,

 • contact the supplier, and/or

-Summary of information in schedule 1 and/or SDSs, along with the specified quantity in the consignment is as follows:
+The summary of information in Schedule 1 and/or SDSs, along with the specified quantity in the consignment is as follows:

 Acetone (4 X 200L)